 About Our Testing Process

 Anybody who’s spent time pulling hard on a boulder knows the importance of a solid crash pad (and spotter) to keep you safe and uninjured.
 Former senior editor Jenny Abegg put together our initial list of 16 high-quality pads back in 2018.
 Based in eastern Washington, Jenny has a lengthy tick list of remote and adventurous climbs all over the world, from towering granite spires in southern Patagonia to U.S. test pieces like The Moonlight Buttress in Zion National Park and highballs in the Buttermilks.
-Contributing editor Nick Mott took over the guide in 2024.
-Currently based in southwest Montana, Nick has spent more than a decade and a half on rock from southeastern sandstone to Sierra granite.
+Contributing editor Nick Mott contributed to the guide in 2024, adding his expertise from more than a decade of rock climbing on southeastern sandstone and Sierra granite.
+In 2025, Kira Walters took the reins.
+Kira started as a team kid at her local climbing gym but can now be found bouldering at Squamish, Leavenworth, and other iconic spots across Washington and British Columbia.

 Crash pads (bouldering in Smith Rock State Park)